Hayes Raleigh ~ Lympstone, Devon.

 Client : Private.

-Hayes Raleigh is Grade II listed and a large private house situated in Lympstone, East Devon.
+Hayes Raleigh is a Grade II listed house situated in Lympstone, East Devon.
 Formerly known as Lympstone Rectory, it was remodelled in the 1700’s from a previous older house on the site.

-The mortar used was hydraulic lime with red local sand and was a good match for the original.
+The mortar we used was natural hydraulic lime incorporating a local red sand which proved to be a good match for the original mortar.

 Once the gate opening was set out and up to its correct height, the archway was re-instated.

-One of the gate piers remained and we had no difficulty in replicating the detail in the brickwork.
+Because one of the gate piers remained on the opposite side of the entrance we had no difficulty in replicating the detail in the brickwork.